 NOTE — [CID#1576] It is TBD whether EHT TB sounding sequence and Cross-BSS UHR [CID#920] Co-BF TB sounding sequence in a UHR [CID#920] Co-BF TB sequential NDP sounding sequence are allowed to be in different TXOPs or in the same TXOP.

-[CID#1576] If EHT TB sounding sequence and Cross-BSS UHR Co-BF sounding sequence in a UHR Co-BF sequential NDP sounding sequence are in different TXOPs.
-The ordering of the EHT TB sounding sequence and the cross-BSS UHR Co-BF sounding sequence is implementation dependent.
+[CID#1576] If EHT TB sounding sequence and Cross-BSS UHR Co-BF sounding sequence in a UHR Co-BF sequential NDP sounding sequence are in different TXOPs, the ordering of the EHT TB sounding sequence and the cross-BSS UHR Co-BF sounding sequence is implementation dependent.
+A beamformer may skip the EHT TB sounding sequence if it already has the in-BSS channel state information needed from all its associated STA(s).

-[CID#1576] If EHT TB sounding sequence and Cross-BSS UHR Co-BF sounding sequence in a UHR Co-BF sequential NDP sounding sequence are in the same TXOP.
-The cross-BSS UHR Co-BF sounding sequence transmits first.
+[CID#1576] If EHT TB sounding sequence and Cross-BSS UHR Co-BF sounding sequence in a UHR Co-BF sequential NDP sounding sequence are in the same TXOP, the cross-BSS UHR Co-BF sounding sequence transmits first.
 The subsequent EHT NDP Announcement in the EHT TB sounding sequence shall be transmitted SIFS after the EHT TB PPDU.

 [M#306] Before the cross-BSS UHR Co-BF sounding sequence, a Co-BF sounding invite frame and a Co-BF sounding response frame shall be exchanged between the initiating AP and responding AP.
 The responding AP may indicate it accepts or declines to participate the cross-BSS UHR Co-BF sounding sequence in the Co-BF sounding response frame.
 The information of the minimum sounding NSS capability of the participating non-AP STAs in each BSS are exchanged by the Co-BF sounding invite frame and the Co-BF sounding response frame.